boonlogic/boon-docs/docs/Amber_REST.md

 ## POST /stream

 Stream data to a sensor and return the inference result.
 Ingoing data should be formatted as a simple string of comma-separated numbers with no spaces.
+The response values are briefly described below.
+For complete documentation see [Amber Outputs](AmberDocs/Overview.md#Amber_Outputs).

 HTTP header values: